 Most likely, you’ll find that it’s probably worthwhile being on Facebook as it has such a huge user base and another, more specialised network such as Twitter or Pinterest.

 You’ll also have to decide if you want to focus on organic social media – that is not paying to promote your social media pages and hoping that the content you post goes viral, or whether you want to run some paid ads on social.
 In reality, you’ll probably end up running paid ads as social networks have made it increasingly difficult to succeed in social media marketing without having to spend money.

 Email marketing is sometimes seen as old fashioned, but it is still an incredibly powerful tool when used correctly.
 The biggest downside of email marketing is that it can’t generate initial interest in a business.
 Before you can use email marketing, you have to get people to give you their email address.
 That means they have to be aware of your business in the first place.
 (Don’t be tempted to buy email lists – they don’t result in good email marketing campaigns and you may be breaking the law.)
 However, the strength of email marketing is that it can help you build a long-term relationship with a potential customer after they visit your website for the first time.
 If you have their email address and their permission to contact them, you can send someone discounts and special offers that will entice them to become a customer.
 Once they have become a customer, you can use email to generate repeat sales.
-You can learn all about how to do email marketing the right way in this in depth webinar.
+123 Reg provides a free email marketing course, which you can take here.

 4 – Set goals